aarushirita/aarushirita.github.io/_pages/about.md

-I am an applied microeconomist researching the digital economy in under-regulated environments.
+I am an applied microeconomist researching the digital economy and AI in under-regulated environments.
 Broadly, my research examines how social identity drives exclusion both online and offline, and analyzes its impact on economic development.

 I will be a Postdoctoral Prize Research Fellow at Nuffield College, Oxford starting in September 2025.